 Euphorbia succulenta (Schweick.)
 Bruyns

 Monadenium succulentum, Euphorbia succulenta var. succulenta, Euphorbia neostapelioides, Monadenium stapelioides

-Euphorbia succulenta, formerly known as Monadenium stapelioides, is a succulent plant that produces branches at the base of a large fleshy rootstock, forming a domed cushion up to 2 feet (60 cm) in diameter.
-Leaves are produced at the growing point and last only one season.
-They are fleshy and shot through with purple-pink streaks through the light green background.
+Euphorbia succulenta, formerly known as Monadenium succulentum, is a succulent plant with large fleshy rootstock, numerous dark green branches, and leaves produced at the growing point.
+It branches mostly from the base forming a domed cushion up to 2 feet (60 cm) in diameter.
+Leaves are fleshy and shot through with purple-pink streaks through the light green background.
+They last only one season.
 Flowers have a bract cup that is white or light pink.
 They are small but interesting and showy when produced in large numbers.
 This species is variable.
 There is considerable variability in the diameter of the stems, number and size of tubercles, the shape of leaves, and the length of inflorescences.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).